 Not all provocation is intentional.
 Maybe someone was attempting to greet the unknown dog and the dog reacted negatively, or, perhaps a child stepped on the tail of the dog accidentally and the dog reacted.

-In cases like these, the victim was clearly not meaning to entice the dog into acting aggressively, the dog owner may still be found liable for their pet, but the victim may also be partially to blame for their injuries.
+In cases like these, the victim was clearly not meaning to entice the dog into acting aggressively, the dog owner may still be found liable for their pet, especially if the incident occurred on their property, but the victim may also be partially to blame for their injuries.

 Although your attorney is responsible for ensuring that your lawsuit is filed within the GA statute of limitations for personal injury claims, if you have yet to hire a lawyer, knowing how long you have to file is criticall.
 The state of Georgia allows dog bite victims two years in which to file their personal injury lawsuits.